aurmil/slim3-skeleton/README.md

 {% set my_var = flash() %}
 ```

+## Emails

+By configuring __SwiftMailer__ section in configuration file, you can use "mailer" entry from container as Swift_Mailer object in your code.

 ## Application errors by email

 By configuring __Monolog.NativeMailerHandler__ or __SwiftMailer__ + __Monolog.SwiftMailerHandler__ section(s), you can enable or disable sending email with Monolog when an error occurs.